Skip to content

 Therefore, Uniswap v3 can achieve significantly less slippage with the same level of liquidity provided.
 Assuming that trading volume follows the slippage of provided liquidity and, on the reasonable assumption that trading volume follows slippage, it can also achieve a significantly higher level of commissions per unit of provided liquidity.
 However, these higher fees are not free, and people often ignore this: leveraging liquidity amplifies profits and risks associated with those returns.

 In this case, the trade-off is to increase fee levels.
-Liquidity providers must also expose to higher levels of IL.
+Liquidity providers must also be exposed to higher levels of IL.
 The expert revealed that 49.5% of liquidity providers in Uniswap v3 had incurred damaging impermanent loss (IL) returns.
 He concluded by alerting all users to consider providing liquidity in Uniswap v3.

 Leave a Reply